Carlino Giampolo

 Giampolo sees a doorway that the Hawaiian people can go through to create a new awareness - and a new future - for themselves in Waikiki.
 Were his "Lights Out" messages the catalyst for a new beginning?
 "I would like to think that I played a role as a spark for that rebirth."

 The following article appeared in the Honolulu Star-Bulletin.
-Reprinted with permission.

 Hawaii man dances across America